-35 Lens Mark
+36 Lens Mark

-Recent Leica lenses have marks on their mount to distinguish them and transmit this focal length and maximum aperture information to the camera to optimize image quality, see figure 11.
-The information can also be shown on viewfinder and the screen, used by the camera software to correct lens defects, and encoded in the digital photos.
-Choose the default MENU → 1 → Lens Detection → Auto for marked lenses.
-Unmarked Leica lenses can be selected manually by MENU → 1 → Lens Detection → Manual M then select the lens and On.
+Recent Leica lenses have marks on their mount to distinguish them and allow the camera to show the appropriate frame in the viewfinder, see figure 14.
+The information can also be shown on the screen, used by the camera software to correct lens defects, and encoded in the digital photos.
+Choose the default MENU → 1 → Lens Detection → Auto for marked